saidvandeklundert/go/error_handling.md

 }
 ```

-Note that an error is an interface.
-As such, returning `nil` is a valid value for one and it explains the convention as to why it is used to indicate 'no error'.
+The `error` interface method, `Error()`, specifies a `string` is returned.
+Since the error is an interface, returning `nil` is a valid value for one and it explains the convention as to why it is used to indicate 'no error'.
 Namely, `nil` is the zero value for an interface.

-The `error` interface method, `Error()`, specifies a `string` is returned.

 The following is an example where an error is raised inside a function:

 ```go
 func exampleError(s string) (string, error) {
 	if len(s) <= 6 {